- Location: Florida

 The FRTP offers the safety education classes:

-- Basic RiderCourse (BRC): 15 hours of entry-level skills for responsible riding.
+- Basic RiderCourse (BRC): Entry-level skills for responsible riding.
 Training includes starting, stopping, turning, swerving, and cornering.
 Bikes, safety gear, and handbooks are provided.
 You'll need at least a Class E learner's license to sign up.

 Temporary instruction permits are no longer issued.

 If your out-of-state license is current and already has a motorcycle endorsement, you won't be required to take additional tests to get the endorsement on your new Florida license.

 If you're stationed outside of Florida and need a motorcycle endorsement for your FL driver license, you'll need to:

 - Complete a military-sponsored or MSF-approved motorcycle safety course.

 - Send the completion card from the course, along with a check or money order ($25 for license, $7 for endorsement) and a request for a duplicate license with a motorcycle endorsement, to the Division of Driver Licenses at: Bureau of Records, P.O.
 Box 5775, Tallahassee, FL 32314-5775.
 Include your full name, out-of-state mailing address, driver license number, and date of birth in your request.
 You may also need to provide identification documents again, so be prepared.